 - Starting a diet – often quite rigid and limits the amount, type of frequency of food and eating.

 - Short-term weight loss – noticing changes in body shape or weight and feeling successful and in control.

 - Deprivation – the body responds physically and mentally.
-Your metabolism slows, hunger increases, and people experience a preoccupation with food and eating.
+Your slows, hunger increases, and people experience a preoccupation with food and eating.

 - Diet rules are broken – inevitably, due to deprivation, the diet rules are broken.
 People experience feelings of guilt, failure and disappointment.

 - Weight loss is regained – this can be associated with eating foods not part of the diet, eating when not hungry, and sometimes overeating or binge eating.

 This weight cycling (repeated cycles of weight loss and weight gain) may put you at risk of physical health complications such as .

 If you are concerned about your own or your child's weight, consult with your GP (doctor) or dietitian, or a paediatrician.

 Where to get help

 - Aussies wasting time and money on fad diets, 2017, Dietitians Association of Australia.